jsween/question_board_ember/README.md

 ### By Jon Sweeney

 ## Description
 This web application allows users to ask and respond to questions.
 Users can create, edit and delete questions.
 Answers can be posted to respond to questions.
+In addition, a computed property and helper were added.

 ## Prerequisites